captbaritone/vscode-implicit-parentheses/README.md

 - Enable/disable menu bar item in config
 - Allow user to configure which parens are shown
 - Provide automated fixes for adding parens, or even extracting expressions to variables.
+- Use the menu bar item to indicate if parsing has failed.